zoranbosnjak/asterix-specs/website/faq.md

 * Compound item might contain some "always zero" bits in the first part, or the so called "empty slots".
 Example: I011/380 (the third slot).

-* The mechanism in expansion field (example cat021, expansion edition 1.4) is similar to 'compound' with the difference that "fspec" size is a priori known (no FX bits in fspec).
+* Item presence mechanism in expansion field is similar to `compound` variation, with the following cases:

-  In this project, this difference is encoded as `Compound`, when FX mechanism is in use or `Compound 8`, when fspec is for example 8-bits long.
-In *json* it is encoded in `variation/fspec` field.
+  - Fspec byte size is a priori known, such as ref021, edition 1.4, (fspec size is 1-byte long).
+This is ecoded as `compound 1`.

+  - Fspec uses `FX` bit, which makes it exactly like `compound` variation, such as ref004, edition 1.4.
+This is ecoded as `compound fx`.
+In the *json*, the byte size value will be `null` in such case.

 * Some items definitions are not "context free", for example item `I062/380/IAS`.
 In this case, the interpretation of some bits depends